AFL grand final: Two teams, both alike in dignity, but no ancient grudge | The New Daily

 The 2019 AFL grand final between Richmond and Greater Western Sydney has all the elements of a Shakespearean play.

-While the Giants have a natural crosstown rival in the Sydney Swans, it’s had to build other rivalries bit by bit and Richmond is fast becoming the club that the new club measures itself by.
+While the Giants have a natural crosstown rival in the Sydney Swans, it’s had to build other rivalries bit by bit and Richmond is fast becoming the force the new club measures itself by.

-In their first meeting in the Giants debut 2012 season, the Tigers came away from their first visit to western Sydney with a 12 point win.
+In their inaugural meeting in the Giants’ debut 2012 season, the Tigers came away from their first visit to western Sydney with a 12-point win.

+In 2013 the Tigers handed out a 121-point belting as fresh coach Kevin Sheedy developed his young squad.

-Another 11-point loss followed for GWS against the Tigers in 2016 before the Giants finally broke through in Canberra to record their first win against the yellow and black – an 88 point shellacking.
+Another 11-point loss followed against the Tigers in 2016 before the Giants finally broke through in Canberra to record their first win against the yellow and black – and it was an 88-point shellacking.

 This year it’s again been a tie, with GWS winning in round three by 49 and Richmond by 27 in round 17.

-Of the 49 players on the Giants 2012 list, 11 are still at the Giants.
-Richmond, have just nine players left from that same year.
+Of the 49 players on the Giants 2012 list, 11 are still there.
+Richmond have just nine players left from that same year.

 As befits a Western Bulldog and farm boy from south west Victoria, GWS coach Cameron has instilled a tough style of game and said on Friday that only a merciless approach will deliver an upset grand final win.